 - The heart of this system is the Family-Centered Easy Activities and the Traditional Activities.

 - The “easy” activities work well for us on school days.
 They are low prep and don’t take much time.
 Check off the ones you like, and add any of your own.
+For example, one weeknight family activity we always enjoy is Christmas charades.
+This is something that has grown well as the kids have gotten older too.

 - The “traditional” activities are more involved.
 We usually do those on weekends or once school is out for winter break.
 Again, check off the ones you like, and write down any additional ideas you have.